lukeod/vampiresurvivors-modding/stage-system.md

 ## Performance Considerations

-Stage systems involve performance-critical operations requiring efficient spatial queries, cached calculations, and batched operations.
-Avoid hooking high-frequency methods.
+Based on code analysis, stage systems appear to involve performance-critical operations that may require spatial queries, cached calculations, and batched operations.
+Consider avoiding hooks on high-frequency methods to maintain performance.

 ## Common Modding Scenarios